vu-omegapoint/pos-api/README.md

 ## Prisma

 The project uses [`@prisma/client`](https://www.prisma.io) as an ORM solution.
 It uses SQLite as the database provider.
-More related information can be found inside the [Prisma README prisma](./prisma/README.md) file.
+More related information can be found inside the [Prisma README](./prisma/README.md) file.